Morning, Wednesday, 20th May 2020

 THIS EVENT IS CPD CERTIFIED

-This conference will examine the priorities for quality assurance in apprenticeship provision in England.
+This conference will examine the priorities for quality assurance in apprenticeship provision in England, looking at:

 - Implementation of the new apprenticeship standards;